Organic black cumin

 Controlled geographical area

-Black cumin seeds (Nigella sativa L.) have been consumed for thousands of years as a condiment and for their medicinal properties.
-In traditional medicine, they are used to relieve digestive and rheumatic problems, and to strengthen the immune system.
+Black cumin seeds (Nigella sativa L.) have been consumed for thousands of years as a condiment and for their properties.
+They are used to relieve digestive and rheumatic problems, and to strengthen the immune system.

 Black cumin seeds are also highly valued in cooking, due to their spicy taste and smoky notes that give recipes a distinctive and unique flavour.